snototter/ragnaroek/README.md

-Collection of home automation related source code and scripts.
+* Collection of home automation related source and scripts.
-Why ragnarök?
-Because once I'm fully dependent on an automated home, I'll be doomed.
+* Why ragnarök?<br/>Because once I'm fully dependent on an automated home, I'll be doomed.